 Action – The action button is for any object that is already in the slide.
 It won’t appear, it will already be there on the screen.
 You’ll use this feature when you want to animate or emphasize something that’s already on the screen.

 Build out – When you build out an object, you make that object leave the screen.
 The object will already be on the screen, and this exits with your build out of choice.

 The best part?
 There are all different kinds of animations.
 Toggle around and hit the preview button to see what they’re like.

 They’ll make your selected text or objects bounce, fly, go up in flames, burst into fireworks, or wipe away.
 With such a variety, you can make your videos look way more fun and engaging.

-For example, in this part of my video, I used the transitions Move In, Scale, and Move Out.
-I also checked the Bounce box to give the objects a little pep.
+For example, in this part of my video, we used the transitions Move In, Scale, and Move Out.
+We also checked the Bounce box to give the objects a little pep.

 Duration – Duration means how long the selected animation will last.
 You can choose between a fraction of a second and a whole minute.
 Play around and see what pacing fits your video best.